libgdx/libgdx.github.io/_pages/dev/-contributing/from_source.md

 # Tests
 If you set everything up correctly, you can try to give the libGDX tests a go.

 **LWJGL/LWJGL3:** Run the `LwjglTestStart` class located in tests/gdx-tests/gdx-tests-lwjgl/src (or tests/gdx-tests/gdx-tests-lwjgl3/src respectively) by right clicking and running.
 You should get _assets not found_ when you try to run a test, so edit the run configuration and point it to the correct assets folder (`tests/gdx-tests-android/assets`).
-For IntelliJ:
+For IntelliJ IDEA:

 ![](/assets/images/dev/source/0.png)